mpx86/devpi-resources/README.md

 ## Prerequisite steps on AWS

 1. Create t3.small or larger instance. t2.micro doesn't have enough CPU capacity and will hang
-2. Allow ports 22 and 3141 in security group.
+2. Allow ports 22 and 3141 in the security group.
 3141 is the default port for devpi, but this can be changed
 3. SSH into instance

 ## Steps to run inside the EC2 instance